Infrapatellar Bursitis

 How Is Infrapatellar Bursitis Treated?

-There are a number of treatment options for infrapatellar bursitis:
+There are a number of treatment options for infrapatellar bursitis including:

-• Rest: Avoid activities and exercises that aggravate your knee.
-The bursa needs time to heal.
+• Rest: Avoid activities and exercises that aggravate your knee as the bursa needs time to heal.
 If you don’t rest, the infrapatellar bursa will keep getting irritated and inflamed and will take longer to heal

 • Keep Pressure Off: Keep as much pressure off your knee as possible – try to avoid kneeling or crawling altogether.
 If you have to kneel, either wear knee pads or kneel on a cushion.
 And it can really help to make some simple changes to how you go up and down stairs, particularly if that is something which hurts LEARN MORE >

-• Ice: Regularly applying ice to the front of the knee can help reduce the pain and inflammation from infrapatellar bursitis, but it is important to follow the recommended guidelines – visit the knee ice treatment section to find out more
+• Ice: Regularly applying ice to the front of the knee is a great way to reduce the pain and inflammation from infrapatellar bursitis, but it is important to follow the recommended guidelines – visit the knee ice treatment section to find out more

 • Medication: Your doctor may advise taking non-steroidal anti-inflammatories (NSAID’s) e.g. ibuprofen/Advil to help reduce pain and swelling with bursitis